 I love this poem.
 I first read it after the poem itself had gone viral in the wake of the tragic Orlando shooting at a gay nightclub on June 12, 2016.
 The shooter, Omar Mateen, killed 49 people and wounded 53 others before a 3-hour standoff with Orlando police that ended with Mateen being shot and killed.
-At first, the poem seems simple enough, and even slightly repetitive, but it grows on you.
+At first, the poem seems simple enough, even slightly repetitive, but it grows on you.
 We start to understand the speaker is having some difficulty speaking, almost needing to keep re-forming the words in order to “sell” her children on the false idea of a world that is not “fifty percent terrible.”
-We begin to see the difficulty of telling our children the horrible truth that our world holds.
+We begin to see the difficulty of telling our children the horrible truth that our world holds, let alone write a protest poem out of a tragic event.
 We are left with “good bones,” though it’s fairly clear by the poem’s end that this is a fantasy.
 Aren’t we all guilty, to some degree, of selling ourselves a world that isn’t really there?

 Life is short, though I keep this from my children.